nicholschm/theodinprojectWiki/Linux-Installation-Guide.md

-**This guide assumes that you have already installed Ruby on rails.
+**This guide assumes that you have already installed Ruby and rails.
 To get instructions on how to do that go through the installations project [here](http://www.theodinproject.com/web-development-101/installations)**

 ## Set up Postgres
 Skip this if you have already installed and setup a user for postgresql.